 - 1. Stammering is a physical or mental impairment. - 2.
-Stammering can have an adverse effect on a person's ability to carry out normal day-to-day activities.
-This might be the case if, for example, stammering impacts a person's ability to have conversations and/or that the person avoids everyday social interactions for fear of stammering. - 3.
-The effect of stammering can be substantial.
-"Substantial" means "more than minor or trivial", which is a relatively low standard.
-This element of the definition could be satisfied by the person showing that they are unable to interact fully with others or avoid social situations for a fear of stammering.
-However, where a person has a stammer which does not substantially impact on their normal day- to-day life, they will probably not fall within the definition.
+Stammering can have an adverse effect on the person's ability to carry out normal day-to-day activities.
+A person could show that, for example, stammering impacts their ability to have conversations and/or that the person avoids everyday social interactions for fear of stammering. - 3.
+The effect of stammering can be substantial, "substantial" means "more than minor or trivial", which is a relatively low standard.
+This element of the definition could be satisfied by the person showing that they are unable to interact fully with others or avoid social situations for fear of stammering.
+However, where a person has a stammer which does not substantially impact on their normal day- to-day life, they will not fall within the definition.

 Where a condition is being treated and that treatment means the condition no longer has a substantial effect on the day-to-day activities of that person, it can still fall within the definition if the condition would have a substantial effect were it not for the treatment.
-This means that, even if a person is using therapies or techniques to
+This means that, even if a person is using therapies or techniques to reduce their stammer, they are still able to fall within the Equality Act definition of disability if their stammer would have had a substantial effect without the techniques.

-- reduce their stammer, they are still able to fall within the Equality Act definition of disability if their stammer would have had a substantial effect without the techniques. - 4.
-The effect of stammering can be long-term.
+4. The effect of stammering can be long-term.
 To be long term, for the purpose of the definition, it must have lasted at least twelve months or be likely to last at least twelve months.

+Therefore, depending on the severity of the effect of a person's stammer, it can be seen as a disability under the Equality Act.
 The Government's Guidance on the definition of disability under the Equality Act gives the following as an example of a situation where stammering does have substantial adverse effects on a person's ability to carry out normal day-to-day communication activities: